When does a patient require a liver transplant?

 Symptoms of liver failure

-Unless the liver damage is fairly severe or advanced, diseases of the liver are often "silent" and patients may not be aware of any problems.
+Unless the liver damage is fairly severe or advanced, diseases of the liver are often "silent" and patients may be unaware of any issues.
 Different liver diseases may affect some functions more than others, resulting in variability between patients.

 Eligibility of transplant